aida-niang/pokemon/README.md

 ## Project Description

-This project is an implementation of a **Pokémon game** using the **Pygame** library.
+This project is an implementation of a **Pokémon game** using the **Pygame** library and **POKEAPI** .
 It allows players to capture and battle with Pokémon in an interactive environment.
 The game includes several features inspired by the famous Pokémon franchise, such as turn-based battles, Pokémon capture mechanics, and a navigable world.

 ## Demo